SuperFlyTV/SuperConductor/README.md

 Automatically displays input fields in GUI for CasparCG-templates that expose a GDD schema.

-Read more about how to write GDD (Grahics Data Definition) templates here: https://superflytv.github.io/GraphicsDataDefinition
+Read more about how to write GDD (Graphics Data Definition) templates here: https://superflytv.github.io/GraphicsDataDefinition

 ![Play mode single](/doc/img/gdd-input.png)